(Note: To be accurate, we’re not validating our business model, we’re successfully failing to invalidate it. Correction thanks to Roger Cauvin.)

 “At least” is a key part of the benchmark.
 It means that zero experiments is failure, but 3 lean startup experiments per week are not necessarily better than 2.

 This is because “you get what you measure.”
 As human beings, we’re very good at optimizing for arbitrary metrics.
-So if we’re forced to count lean startup experiment velocity, it’s pretty much guaranteed that we’ll game the system and run as many tiny tiny experiments as possible.
+So if we’re forced to count lean startup experiment velocity, it’s pretty much guaranteed that we’ll game the system and run as many teeny tiny experiments as possible.

 Then we’re just back to testing 41 shades of blue without tackling our truly risky business assumptions.

-Setting a fail condition rather than asking teams to run as many experiments as possible prevents teams from optimizing for # of experiments rather than making genuine business progress.
+Setting a fail condition rather than asking teams to run as many experiments as possible prevents teams from optimizing for number of experiments rather than making genuine business progress.
 In this way, we measure what matters, but don’t count the number of experiments arbitrarily.

-It becomes binary, “are we learning?”
+It becomes binary, “Are we learning?”
 Yes or no.